 Prior to discharge, the hospital must communicate the result of the test to the receiving facility.
-Patients with a positive COVID-19 test result should only be discharged to a facility with the ability to adhere to infection prevention and control recommendations of the Department and the CDC for the care of COVID-19 patients.
-Receiving facilities that meet this criteria may not refuse to accept or readmit a patient or resident with a positive COVID-19 test result but may refuse to accept a patient-resident if a COVID-19 test has not been administered.
+Patients with a positive COVID-19 test result should only be discharged to a facility with the ability to adhere to infection prevention and control recommendations of the Department and the Centers for Disease Control and Prevention (CDC) for the care of COVID-19 patients.
+Receiving facilities that meet this criteria may not refuse to accept or readmit a patient or resident with a positive COVID-19 test result but may refuse to accept a patient or resident if a COVID-19 test has not been administered.